PYRAMIDS

 French kings and later the revolutionaries "bought" the project with the intent to make it a symbol of French Empire (we conquered the majestic cradle of civilization!), that's why there are two well known pyramids in Paris (Eiffel tower and the Louvre one) and several more in France: Aux Morts des Armées de Champagne, pyramid of Couhard, pyramid of Austerlitz, pyramid of Mont Cenis, Falicon pyramid, La Grande-Motte.
 There were, in fact, plans to build more in the times of Napolen.

 Mesoamerican pyramids were built for the same reason the Apocalypto (2006) movie was filmed by Mel Gibson, a devoted catholic.
 Pyramids/movie sell (to the mexicans, who are mostly native) the idea of their past of mass human sacrifice.
 That's what the noble catholic colonizers saved them from!
 This is same Phoenicians burning their own children story once again.
 The truth is there were no pyramids, nor there were human sacrifices.
 Probably just good old (ritual) cannibalism and head-hunting, just like everywhere else in the world.
+Below are few examples (out of dozens all over Central America) giant monuments completely abandoned, forgotten, ignored, and miraculously rediscovered.

 Have you ever heard of Chinese pyramids miraculously discovered by American pilot in 1947?
 Of course there are some 1667 notes from a jesuit and some "awareness" of them since 1910s.
 China was colonized by everybody and their uncle for only 100 years by that time.
 Pyramids went unnoticed here as well.
 They are not as popular as Mesoamerican or Egyptian ones, - they look bad, - either unfinished or intentionally damanged by Japanese or communists, and now that they have been "discovered" it's too late to fix that.